 Determining more specific value drivers may take some work and, as noted above, may depend on the type of business.
 A thorough and honest assessment of your business via SWOT analysis will give you an idea of what strengths to maintain and what opportunities to target, along with the weaknesses and threats we discuss in part two of this blog series.

 Factors such as customer loyalty, sales or supply agreements and proprietary machinery or equipment can all be strong value drivers for your business.
 Don’t overlook the external factors, such as location, regulatory and legal landscape or industry trends and changes, which could also impact your business value.
 Evaluating both internal and external factors and understanding how they strengthen your business can be a daunting and time-consuming task, but identifying these differentiators is an investment that will certainly pay off in the long run.

 Once you recognize your business’ value drivers, you will be able to evaluate them as part of your strategic planning or key decision-making processes.
 A business with strong value drivers has more marketability, which in valuation terms refers to the liquidity of an investment, or the ease and expediency in which a particular investment can be sold.
 Business owners who establish effective management, maintain strong and stable cash flow, and possess an accurate grasp of factors affecting their organizations will likely own valuable investments.

-Be sure to stay tuned to our blog in the coming weeks, when we tackle the other side of the coin: factors that can drain value from a business.
-In the meantime, if you’d like to get a sense of what drives your business’ value, RKL boasts Central and Eastern Pennsylvania’s largest team of credentialed valuation specialists.
+If you’d like to get a sense of what drives your business’ value, RKL boasts Central and Eastern Pennsylvania’s largest team of credentialed valuation specialists.
 To enlist the guidance of an RKL expert, contact one of our local offices.